J A McKown and the McKown gravestones; and the Jackson Tavern

 Tavern, Guilderland NY

-The Jackson Tavern
+The "Jackson" Tavern

 There were two other hotels nearby, one a large brick building located just east of Foundry Road on the south side of the Western Turnpike, known as Sloan's Hotel, and the other just east of the crossroads where route 155 now crosses Western Avenue, on the north side, which is shown on the early maps as Folland in 1851, LaGrange in 1854, and perhaps Mochrie in 1866.
-Sloan's and Folland's are identified as hotels with innkeepers of those names in the 1850 census, but the Jackson Tavern is not identifiable.
+Sloan's and Folland's are identified as hotels with innkeepers of those names in the 1850 census, but the Jackson Tavern is not identifiable in this census.
 Perhaps James A McKown was using it as his residence, but that would make the clear labelling as a hotel on all three maps puzzling.

-In the 1930's it became a farmhouse, for the Smith's of the Prospect Hill Dairy, which was active until about 1980.
-In a familiar and depressing story, the building was empty for the last 12 years of its life at this site.
+In a familiar and depressing story, the building was empty for the last 15 years of its life at this site.
 Purchased as part of a larger tract by a developer, it narrowly avoided demolition, instead being dismantled carefully in 1996, with the intention of reconstructing it as part of a collection of historical buildings planned for a site near Cooperstown.

 return to McKown family tree and gravesites